 • Balance - the current total of what is still to be invoiced to the client

-The charge up report then splits these totals out by category - displaying each categories estimate total, invoiced total, and balance still to be invoiced with the % of budget remaining - displaying figures in both excluding and including GST.
+The charge up report then splits these totals out by category - displaying each categories estimate total, invoiced total, balance still to be invoiced with the % of budget remaining, and the cost to complete figure.
 This allows you to quickly check what you have, and haven't charged your clients yet.

 The balance column displays its category line data in 3 colours: